-The soundtrack to the 1971 movie Harold and Maude comprised of nine Cat Stevens songs – it makes sense to use his music in a film centered on a young man’s existentialist angst.
-While most of the songs had originally appeared on Mona Bone Jakon and Tea for the Tillerman, it features two previously unreleased prime era Cat Stevens songs; ‘Don’t Be Shy’ and ‘If You Want To Sing Out, Sing Out’.
+The soundtrack to the 1971 movie Harold and Maude is comprised of nine Cat Stevens songs.
+It makes sense to use his music in a film centred on a young man’s existentialist angst.
+While most of the songs had originally appeared on Mona Bone Jakon and Tea for the Tillerman, it features two previously unreleased prime-era Cat Stevens songs; ‘Don’t Be Shy’ and ‘If You Want To Sing Out, Sing Out’.
 The movie soundtrack has only been released in a very limited 2007 LP edition, but both of the new songs were included on Cat Stevens’ Gold compilation.

 Teaser and the Firecat